-Just behind the neoclassical building, there’s a path to climb up to Louveciennes with more remains of the machine.
+There’s a path to climb up to Louveciennes with more remains of the machine just behind the neoclassical building.

 Years later, la Ferme de Mi-Côte was turned into a farm.
-This farm was the subject of one of Alfred Sisley paintings “Louveciennes, hauteurs de Marly”.
+This farm was the subject of the painting ‘Louveciennes, hauteurs de Marly’ by Alfred Sisley.

-Be careful because this path can be very slippery, especially after a rainy day!
-This path can be tiring for some people but it is very interesting and once you get to the top of Louveciennes Hill the views over Paris and the Seine River are gorgeous.
+Be careful because this path can be very slippery, especially after a rainy day.
+This path is steep (some parts have a slope of 20%), and it can be tiring for some people.
+However, it is a fascinating place to see, and once you get to the top of Louveciennes Hill, the views over Paris and the Seine River are gorgeous.